mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 3) Create a file named viewLastHeartBeat.js and populate it with the code below:

 ```
-// viewLastHeartBeat.js
+// Web site created with viewLastHeartBeat.js.
+// Allow Node-RED to visit as well.
-// Use Express
+// Use Express to abstract away details.
 // Get the last heartbeat from Node-RED in the app.post
 // method.
 Record the lastHeartBeat time stamp in
 // the lastVisit variable.